Agricultural Carbon Offsets: Farmers Joining the Voluntary Carbon Marketplace in 2021

 Additionally, experts are concerned that those who buy and sell agricultural carbon credits uphold an unrealistic goal.

 It is impossible to ensure that sequestered carbon dioxide never escapes the soil (i.e., the concept of permanence), which is why many farmers get “insurance,” or set a certain number of carbon credits aside for when the GHGs are inevitably released.
 Some are afraid this will encourage a lack of innovation or meaningful change in the agricultural industry to truly address the need to slow down climate change consequences.

 These are some of the most significant issues that arise in discussions surrounding the viability of agricultural carbon offsets, but they have the potential to really make a positive impact.
 Any effort to minimize future environmental harm and mitigate previous emissions will make a difference.

 As farmers get to know the market better, exploring both support and opposition arguments can help determine whether these offsets will be beneficial to lowering their carbon footprint.
+(To check your existing one, simply use an ecological footprint calculator.)
 When chosen with care and caution, agricultural carbon offsets can be an effective tool in the fight to reduce greenhouse gas emissions and restore the ecological balance the planet desperately needs.

 1Bunge, J. (2020, December 23).
 Agriculture industry bets on carbon as a new cash crop.
 The Wall Street Journal.
 Retrieved June 10, 2021, from wsj.com: https://www.wsj.com/articles/agriculture-industry-bets-on-a-new-cash-crop-carbon-11608719403